Yijunmaverick/UniversalStyleTransfer/README.md

 ## Note

 - In theory, the covariance matrix of whitened features should be Identity.
-In practise, it is not because we need to eliminate some extremely small eigen values (<1e-10) in order to perform the inverse operation (D^-1/2) in the whitening.
+In practise, it is not because we need to eliminate some extremely small eigen values (<1e-10) or add a small constant (1e-7) to all eigen values in order to perform the inverse operation (D^-1/2) in the whitening.

 - To save memory for testing image of large size, we need to often load and delete model.
 So in our code, for the transferring on each content/style pair, we need to reload the model.